KonradHoeffner/hdt/README.md

 ### Contribute
 We are happy to receive pull requests.
 Please use `cargo fmt` before committing, make sure that `cargo test` succeeds and that the code compiles on the nightly toolchain both with and without the "sophia" feature active.
-`cargo clippy` should not report any warnings, though currently there are [false positives with unnecessary\_to\_owned](https://github.com/rust-lang/rust/issues/106374).
+`cargo clippy` should not report any warnings.